 [ Read: Taxus Tree ]

 12. Sunflower oil is extremely high in Vitamin E in comparison to other skincare products like almond oil or shea butter.
-Vitamin E is essential for preventing damage to skin cells by ultraviolet light or UVA from the sun.
-Vitamin E improves the appearance and health of your skin through prevention of scarring and smoothing of existing wrinkles.
+Vitamin E is essential for preventing damage to the skin cells by the ultraviolet light or UVA from the sun.
+Vitamin E improves the appearance and health of your skin by preventing scarring and smoothing of existing wrinkles.

 16. Being naturally emollient, sunflower oil improves your skin’s moisture retention capacity and is beneficial for individuals with dry, dehydrated or sensitive skin.
 A mixture of sunflower and castor oil is effective in making your skin supple and removing dead cells and impurities.
 This mixture can be used as a cleanser and there is no need to use a moisturizer as the oils contain fatty acids and vitamins to moisturize your skin.